stac-utils/stac-fields/README.md

 * `externalRenderer` (boolean): Set to `true` to not render custom objects, arrays and tables with the renderers from this library.
 Will return formatted values individually then.
 Defaults to `false`.
 * `addExtension(prefix : string, spec : object) => void` - Adds a additional (custom) extension that is compliant to the fields.json, can also be used to replace existing extensions
 * `addMetadataField(field : string, spec : object) => void` - Adds a additional (custom) metdata field that is compliant to the fields.json, can also be used to replace existing fields
+* `addLinkField(field : string, spec : object) => void` - Adds a additional (custom) metdata field only for links that is compliant to the fields.json, can also be used to replace existing fields
+* `addAssetField(field : string, spec : object) => void` - Adds a additional (custom) metdata field only for assets that is compliant to the fields.json, can also be used to replace existing fields
 * `addMetadataFields(specs : object) => void` - Adds additional (custom) metdata fields that are compliant to the fields.json, can also be used to replace existing fields

 ### Data Types (`DataTypes`)